heispv/protein-ml/README.md

 ---

-**Acknowledgments:** The author would like to express sincere gratitude to Professor Savojardo Castrense for their invaluable support and guidance throughout this research project.
+**Acknowledgments:** The author would like to express sincere gratitude to Professor Savojardo Castrense for their invaluable support and guidance throughout this course project.